cylc/cylc-doc/src/user-guide/task-job-submission.rst

 ^^^^

 Submits task job scripts to the Moab workload manager by the ``msub`` command.
-Moab directives can be provided in the suite.rc file; the syntax is very similar to PBS:
+Moab directives can be provided in the flow.cylc file; the syntax is very similar to PBS:

 .. code-block:: cylc